 An Intravenous Pyelogram is an x-ray that provides the radiologist with information about the urinary system.
 A special dye is injected into your arm or hand.
 The dye is absorbed by the kidneys and passes through the ureters and into the bladder.
 Learn More

 This exam involves a radiograph of the breast.
 A patient might experience minor discomfort when the breast is compressed in order to obtain high quality images.
 Digital screening mammography services are available at our Hospital and Bethel Park locations.
 Certain exams might require a “needle localization” or “stereo tactic core biopsy” which is the placement of a needle into the breast to obtain a tissue sample.
-The Mammography Center is certified by the American College of Radiology.
 Learn More

 Magnetic Resonance Imaging, is a safe and painless imaging technique that uses radiofrequency waves and a magnetic field to produce detailed images of the body.
 MRI allows your doctor to see images of your internal organs and structures in great detail from many different angles.
 The advanced technology is a valuable tool for diagnosing conditions and abnormalities that might not be seen on traditional x-rays or other tests.
 Learn More